VA Disability 10-Year Rule

 The VA disability 10-year rule states that the U.S. Department of Veterans Affairs (VA) cannot eliminate a disability rating that has been in place for at least 10 years unless there is evidence of fraud.
 This 10-year period is calculated from the effective date of VA’s original grant for service connection.

 However, VA can reduce a disability rating after 10 years if there is substantial medical evidence suggesting steady improvement of the veteran’s condition over time.

 How Does the VA 10-Year Rule Help Veterans?

+Again, after 10 years of service connection, only evidence of fraud can potentially allow for the severance of disability benefits.
 Essentially, the 10-year rule allows veterans to receive some amount of VA compensation for their service-connected disability for the remainder of their life.

 Can VA Reduce a Rating After 10 Years?

 While VA cannot terminate service connection for a veteran’s condition after 10 years, it can still reduce the veteran’s disability rating.

 In order for VA to reduce a disability rating under the 10-year rule, it cannot base the reduction on a single VA exam.
 VA must first propose the reduction based on a review of the veteran’s entire medical history.
 Any examination reports used as evidence must be based on thorough examinations.

 Additionally, VA outlines the general criteria for reducing ratings in 38 CFR § 3.105(e), which states that a reduction may only take place if: